jarrodmmoore/Good-Phantom-Dev/README.md

 ---
 # Development
-## Level Editing
+## Custom Dreams
-Enter Creative Mode and run the command `/trigger editor` to gain access to the editor.
-You can use this to place objects, pickups, and bot waypoints onto your levels.
+Inspect a sleeping player while in Creative Mode and you can edit a dream's metadata.
+The stock dreams are read-only, but there are also 8 blank dreams in the lobby that can be freely edited.

 ## Useful commands
-- `/function phan:__unlock_all_levels` -- Unlocks all dreams.
+- `/trigger dreamManager` to remotely edit a dream's data.
+- `/trigger editor` to place objects, pickups, and bot waypoints onto your levels.
 - `/function phan:game/0/summon_props` -- Re-summon entities and leaderboard displays in the lobby.

-## Note: Resource Pack
+## Transferability
-Development branches might be missing resources.zip.
-It's easier to develop a resource pack that is uncompressed.
-Holler at me if this is a problem.
+Nodes and bot waypoints placed with the editor can be transferred to other saves without breaking.
+There's also functionality to import dream metadata from externally saved command_storage.dat files.